 Alongside the many windows that get smashed through and smashed into is a whole dollop of violence and torture.
 Plausibility waters down the violence.
 The fact most human people would be unable to withstand some of the assaults does cause a misdirection of focus.
 Julia X holds its own in spite of its flaws.

 Depending on how you view it, the presence of only superficial characteristics will be a love or hate relationship.
 Mapped out by the use of denigrating dialogue that serves to convince you that this stranger is a bad, bad man.
-With the addition of endless on screen punches to the face, starting a drinking game could be the first thing on your mind as a you watch this man in action.
+With the addition of endless on-screen punches to the face, starting a drinking game could be the first thing on your mind as you watch this man in action.

 In the latter half, the taut horror film does gain traction.
-Unfortunately it falls into an implausible and far-fetched arena.
+Unfortunately, it falls into an implausible and far-fetched arena.
 Luckily for Julia X 3D, its final moments tie it all together.
 Especially if a serial killer and slasher dynamic fused with the sentimentality of a movie like 2022’s “Fresh” floats your boat.

 Watch it free on TubiTV and for more options follow the link to JustWatch.com.
+For a movie with a similar narrative to Fresh, watch Lowlifes next.

 “Julia, you are a bad, bad, bad, bad, bad girl”